alf-tool/alf-core/README.md

   is largely inspired from TUTORIAL D, the tutorial language of Chris Date and Hugh Darwen in their books, more specifically in {http://www.thethirdmanifesto.com/ The Third Manifesto (TTM)}.
-  However, in itself, the present little tool is only an overview of the relational _algebra_ described there (Alf is neither a relational _database_, nor a relational _language_).
-I hope that some people will be sufficiently enticed by specific features here to open that book and read it more deeply.
+  However, Alf only provides an overview of the relational _algebra_ defined there (Alf is neither a relational _database_, nor a relational _language_).
+  I hope that people (especially talented developers) will be sufficiently enticed by features shown here to open that book, read it more deeply, and implement new stuff around Date & Darwen vision.
 Have a look at the result of the following query for things that you'll never ever have in SQL (see also 'alf help quota', 'alf help nest', 'alf help group', ...):

       % alf --text summarize supplies --by=sid -- total "sum(:qty)" -- which "group(:pid)"

 * Last, but not least, Alf is an attempt to help me test some research ideas and communicate about them with people that already know (all or part) of the TTM vision of relational theory.
-These people include members of the TTM mailing list as well as other people implementing some of the TTM ideas (see Dan Kubb's Veritas project for example).
+These people include members of the TTM mailing list as well as other people implementing some of the TTM ideas (see {https://github.com/dkubb/veritas Dan Kubb's Veritas project} for example).
 For this reason, specific features and/or operators are mine, should be considered 'research work in progress', and used with care because not necessarily in conformance with the TTM.

       % alf --text quota supplies --by=sid --order=quantity -- pos "count()"